cryostatio/cryostat-agent/README.md

 - [ ] `cryostat.agent.webclient.tls.version` [`String`]: the version of TLS used for the Agent's client SSL context.
 Default `TLSv1.2`.
 - [ ] `cryostat.agent.webclient.tls.trust-all` [`boolean`]: control whether the agent trusts all certificates presented by the Cryostat server.
 Default `false`.
 This should only be overridden for development and testing purposes, never in production.
 - [ ] `cryostat.agent.webclient.tls.verify-hostname` [`boolean`]: control whether the agent verifies hostnames on certificates presented by the Cryostat server.
 Default `true`.
 This should only be overridden for development and testing purposes, never in production.
+- [ ] `cryostat.agent.webclient.tls.required` [`boolean`]: Specify wether the agent should use TLS by default, expecting the base URI to be an https connection with a certificate it trusts.
+Defaults to `true`.
+Should only be disabled for testing/prototyping purposes.
 - [ ] `cryostat.agent.webclient.tls.trustore.cert` [`list`]: the list of truststoreConfig objects with alias, path, and type properties for certificates to be stored in the agent's truststore.
 For example, 'cryostat.agent.webclient.tls.truststore.cert[0].type' would be the type of the first certificate in this list.
 A truststoreConfig object must contain all three properties to be a valid certificate entry.
 - [ ] `cryostat.agent.webclient.tls.truststore.type` [`String`]: the type of truststore used for the agent's client truststore.
 Default `JKS`.
 - [ ] `cryostat.agent.webclient.tls.truststore.path` [`String`]: the filepath to the agent's webclient truststore.
 This takes precedence over `cryostat.agent.webclient.tls.truststore.cert` and must be configured with the truststore's pass with `cryostat.agent.webclient.tls.truststore.pass.file` or `cryostat.agent.webclient.tls.truststore.pass`.